Albert J. Guerard: Work & awards

 Guerard published nine novels, six books of criticism and a memoir called The Touch of Time: Myth, Memory and the Self, as well as a number of critical essays.
 He was preparing to submit a volume of some of his critical writing for publication when he died.

 His novels include Night Journey, which drew from his experience in psychological warfare intelligence during World War II.

 His critical books include The Triumph of the Novel: Dickens, Dostoevsky and Faulkner, which looks at three authors who broke away from realism.

 He held the record for the most novels written by any living U.S. critic and the most critical books of any living American novelist.

+In 1956, he was named a Guggenheim fellow.

+In 1964, Guerard received an Academy Award in Literature from the American Academy of Arts and Letters.

 He received a 1977-78 Humanities and Sciences Dean's Award for distinguished teaching and a 1983 Walter J. Gores Award for excellence in teaching.
-In 1998, Guerard received an Academy Award in Literature from the American Academy of Arts and Letters.

-Quotes

-Once asked whether he thought it was possible to teach creative writing, Guerard said:

-"Yes, so long as the writer-teacher doesn't think of it as a matter of techniques to be passed on, tricks of the trade, formulas for success.
-The process is empirical.
-Every genuine writer has a voice of his own -- an inward voice that stems from his temperament as well as from experience.
-The experienced teacher listens to that voice, helps bring it out."

-He was also asked whether it was unusual for a writer to be both novelist and literary critic: